PEXANE2/azure-docs.tr-tr/articles/service-bus-messaging/service-bus-dotnet-get-started-with-queues-legacy.md

 ### <a name="write-code-to-send-messages-to-the-queue"></a>Kuyruğa ileti göndermek için kod yazma

-1. *Program.cs*' de, `using` Sınıf bildiriminden önce, ad alanı tanımının en üstüne aşağıdaki deyimleri ekleyin:
+1. *Program. cs*' de, `using` Sınıf bildiriminden önce, ad alanı tanımının en üstüne aşağıdaki deyimleri ekleyin:

     ```csharp
     using System.Text;